Updated June 16, 2021

 The traveling fellowship committee will consist of the Traveling Fellowship Director as well as the most senior Member-at-Large on the Executive Committee.
 Responsibilities include soliciting applications, selecting finalists, creating schedule of events for fellows and designate writing assignments.

-This Committee will be comprised of a Chairperson who is the most senior Member at Large and 3-4 committee members including the most junior Member at Large.
+This Committee will be comprised of a Chairperson who is appointed by the Board of Directors and 3 – 4 committee members.
 One Committee Member will be early career member 10 years or less from training.
 The committee will be responsible for monthly update emails, newsletters and website content updates.
 The committee will work under the direction of the Chairperson.
 The Chairperson has the discretion to implement additional subcommittees of the Communication/Website Committee as needed.
-The term for the Chairperson is one year.
-Non Board Committee Members are renewable.
+The term for the Chairperson is two years.
+Committee Members are two years, renewable once.

 ARTICLE VI — MEETINGS